cloudmesh-community/book/chapters/class/516/week2-center.md

 Due: one week (needs survey to be filled out)

-Make sure you have received an HID on github.
+Make sure you have received an HID on GitHub.
 Look it up at

 * <https://github.com/cloudmesh-community>

-Make sure to accept the github invitation and try add a file.
-You can use either the GUI way with *Create new File* or if you are familiar with github use the command line tools.
-Next week we will introduce you to convenient tools so you can develop your programs more easily in github.
+Make sure to accept the GitHub invitation and try to add a file.
+You can use either the GUI way with *Create new File* or if you are familiar with GitHub use the command line tools.
+Next week we will introduce you to convenient tools so you can develop your programs more easily in GitHub.

 ### README.yml

 Due: one week

 Make sure the information in your README.yaml file is accurate.
-Make sure to change the value in community and use your class number.
-This will be either 516 or 649.
-Please note whan we ask you for your hid number it is the entire hid number not just the last three digits.
+Make sure to change the value in the community attribute and use your class number.
+This will be either e516 or b649 or similar.
+Please note when we ask you for your hid number, it is the entire hid number, not just the last three digits.

 ```